 Lab Advantage will extend a 5-percent discount on accreditation fees and a 10-percent discount on educational products to its customers.
 Customers can order what best suits the configuration of their particular laboratory setting, all at one time and on one Web site.
 Links show key products from each organization, an easy-to-use information form that helps tailor a customer’s needs, and a press room that will highlight relevant company news.

-“These major health organizations coming together is a prime example of connectivity at its best,” said ASCP Executive Vice President E. Blair Holladay, PhD, SCT(ASCP)CM.
+“These major health organizations coming together is a prime example of connectivity at its best,” said ASCP CEO/Executive Vice President, E. Blair Holladay, PhD, SCT(ASCP)CM.
 “The patient will benefit from superior lab results achieved through a seamless process, and a checks-and-balance system that will continue to raise the bar.”

 For more information contact Yvette Spriggs at firstname.lastname@example.org.